CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 {{%notice note%}}

 - Aliases are limited to 256 characters.
-- Avoid using apostrophes or non-ascii characters in the alias string.
+- Avoid using apostrophes or non-ASCII characters in the alias string.
 Cumulus Linux does not parse these characters.

 {{%/notice%}}